 Located in Tutong, Seri Kenangan Beach is popular for gatherings, picnics, swimming and even fishing.
 The beachprovides amenities including food kiosks, barbecue pits, a children’s playground, an outdoor gym area and changing rooms.
 One of its interesting features is a narrow section of land which mimics a spit, sandwiched between the South China Sea and the Tutong River.

 This hidden gem is located at the end of the Muara-Tutong Highway, down the road leading to Pekan Muara.
 Named after its unique rock formations, the beach consists of a long stretch out man-made structure and a seawall that provides protection to the coastline.
 Joggers and cyclists can often be seen in the area while visitors immerse themselves in the calming breeze and sounds of gentle waves.
 From the pedestrian bridge, visitors can see Pelong Rocks and Champion Offshore Oilfield in the horizon.

 Perfect for a late afternoon stroll or a quick refreshing swim, this private beach is owed and run by The Empire Brunei.
 Treat yourself to breathtaking views of the South China Sea at the immaculate The Empire Brunei Beach.
 Alternatively, guests who are looking for an adrenaline rush can go for canoeing, kayaking or jet skiing, with equipment all provided by the hotel.

-Established in 1929 and located in Kuala Belait, the Panaga Club is owned by Brunei Shell Petroleum with a diverse array of social, sports and leisure facilities.
-Watersports buffs will enjoy activities such as dinghy sailing, windsurfing, kayaking and standup paddle boarding.
+Established in 1929 and located in Kuala Belait, the Panaga Club is owned by Brunei Shell Petroleum Company Sdn Bhd with a diverse array of social, sports and leisure facilities.
+Watersports buffs will enjoy activities such as dinghy sailing, windsurfing, kayaking and stand-up paddle boarding.
 The Kuala Belait Boat Club is a part of the Panaga Club and offers cruising, diving, power boating, fishing and rowing.